CoverGenius/cloudwatch-prometheus-exporter/README.md

 ### Per metric options

 The exporter will not query metrics for a namespace unless there is a key for that namespace under the `metrics` option.
 If only the namespace key is set then the default metrics for that namespace will be used.
 Otherwise individual metrics can be configured using the options below.
+Resources having tag `Silent=true` will be skipped(EC2 resources still will be processed).

 Name              | Description
 ------------------|------------